kpardhasaradhi/100-days-of-sql/Day_037/README.md

   WHERE is_4_empty = 0 AND cnt = 4
 )
 SELECT
-  c2.row_id,
-  c2.seat_id,
-  c2.occupancy
+  c2.*
 FROM cte2 c2
-JOIN cte3 c3
+INNER JOIN cte3 c3
   ON c2.row_id = c3.row_id
-  AND c2.seat_id BETWEEN c3.seat_id AND c3.seat_id + 3
+  AND c2.seat_id BETWEEN c3.seat_id AND c3.seat_id + 3;
-ORDER BY c2.row_id, c2.seat_id;
 📊 Sample Output
-row_id	seat_id	occupancy
+row_id	seat_id	occupancy	is_4_empty	cnt
-A	3	0
+a	3	0	0	4
-A	4	0
+a	4	0	1	4
-A	5	0
+a	5	0	1	4
-A	6	0
+a	6	0	1	4
-📘 Key Learnings
+🧩 Key Learnings
-Used Common Table Expressions (CTEs) to simplify complex logic.
+Used Common Table Expressions (CTEs) to simplify multi-step logic.
 Applied window functions (MAX() and COUNT()) to detect consecutive seat patterns.
 Used JOIN and BETWEEN to expand filtered results to full seat groups.
-Practiced pattern detection using SQL windowing techniques.
+Practiced pattern detection and windowing techniques in SQL.